Military Families

 Military Connected Youth

-Providence Creek Academy is committed to providing a first class education to our Military Connected Youth.
-PCA is proud to be a Purple Start School.
+Providence Creek Academy is committed to providing a first-class education to military-connected youth.
+PCA is proud to be a Purple Star School.

-For assistance please email Amanda Wells or the Dover AFB School Liaison Program Manager at 302-677-4622.
+For assistance, please email Amanda Wells or contact the Dover AFB School Liaison Program Manager, Laurie Sisk, at 302-943-9461 or Laurie.Sisk.1@us.af.mil.

-• The first step to is notify your student’s school of any upcoming moves or changes in residence
+• Notify your student’s school of any upcoming moves or changes in residence.

-• Use the Moving With Military-Connected Students checklist to gather important information to hand carry to your next duty station
+• Use the Moving With Military-Connected Students checklist to gather important information to carry to your next duty station.

-• Delaware’s Compulsory attendance requirement’s require schools to officially send records to remove students from school enrollment records
+• Delaware’s compulsory attendance requirements require schools to officially send records before removing students from enrollment records.

-• Student will continue to be marked absent until the receiving school sends a records request or the losing school contacts the new school
+• Students will continue to be marked absent until the receiving school sends a records request or the current school contacts the new school.

 Additional Community Resources